 Because 1440p @ 144Hz monitors are much less common, you can find a wider range of options if you look at 1440p monitors up to 170Hz.
 You can always choose to run a 170Hz monitor at a lower refresh rate if you prefer.
 Most of these monitors offer gaming features, like variable refresh rate (VRR) support.
 It's important to consider the monitor's response time if you want something with good motion handling.
 Low input lag is also beneficial, but most monitors have low input lag anyway.

-We've reviewed 64 monitors, and below are our picks for the best 1440p 144Hz monitors to buy in 2019.
-See also our recommendations for the best monitors for Xbox One, the best monitors for PS4, and the best monitors for PC gaming.
+We've bought and tested over 300 monitors, and below are our picks for the best 1440p 144Hz monitors to buy.
+Check out our recommendations for the best 1440p gaming monitors, the best 144Hz monitors, and the best 1440p monitors.

 Our recommendations are based on what we think are the best 1440p 144Hz monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our 144Hz 1440p monitor reviews.
+If you would prefer to make your own decision, here is the list of all of our 1440p monitors with a native 144Hz refresh rate that we've tested.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.